theforeman/foreman-packaging/README.md

 Installer
 =========
-The build script for the Foreman installer RPM and deb packages is stored under `fpm/`.
+The build script for the Foreman installer deb packages is stored under `fpm/`.

+RPMs are built using the files in the foreman-installer repo itself.

 Packaging PRs should be made to `master`.
 Installer changes should be made to the submodules via the foreman-installer repo.